Free Consultation

 How Much Does an Attorney Charge?

 Cost is often a concern for accident victims who are considering hiring an attorney.
 You are already dealing with expensive medical care, lost wages and other costs after being involved in a traumatic accident in Denver; the last thing you want is an additional expense in legal fees.
-At The Fang Law Firm, we understand what victims are going through.
+At Fang Accident Lawyers, we understand what victims are going through.
 We make high-quality legal services affordable by operating on a contingency fee basis.

 With this payment arrangement, our broken bones attorneys in Denver do not charge anything unless financial compensation is secured for the client.
 If you don’t win your case, you won’t pay us a dime in attorney’s fees.
 If we do secure financial compensation for your broken bone claim, we will deduct our fees as a percentage of the settlement or judgment award won rather than billing you directly.
 We will agree with you on the percentage of our fee before proceeding with your claim so that there are no unexpected surprises or hidden costs.